 xQaT3#A: Contains seven characters from four character classes.

 The following password candidates do not meet requirements.

 Xqat3hi: Begins with an uppercase character, reducing the effective number of character classes to two.
 The minimum number of required character classes is three.

 xQaTEh2: Ends with a number, reducing the effective number of character classes to two.
 The minimum number of required character classes is three.

 ESXi Pass Phrase

-Instead of a password, you can also use a pass phrase; however, pass phrases are disabled by default.
-You can change this default or other settings, by using the Security.PasswordQualityControl advanced option from the vSphere Web Client.
+Instead of a password, you can also use a pass phrase.
+However, pass phrases are disabled by default.
+You can change this default or other settings, by using the Security.PasswordQualityControl advanced option from the vSphere Client.

 For example, you can change the option to the following.

-This example allows pass phrases of at least 16 characters and at least 3 words, separated by spaces.
+This example allows pass phrases of at least 16 characters and at least three words, separated by spaces.